 Sit-in kayaks are great for fishermen who paddle in cooler weather and want to stay dry and warm due to the enclosed design of the cockpit.

 They are more suited for more experienced professional paddlers who have more control over the kayak and its maneuverability.

 Since you have a lower center of gravity, you can go faster in the sit-in fishing kayak, all less being equal.
 The trade-off is that movement is restricted and it is rather difficult to enter and exit.

 What do you need to know before buying a kayak?

 Once you have decided on a sit-in or sit-on-top design, you then have to pick a boat length, material, and the type of fishing kayak you want.

 Finding the best fishing kayak is really up to your preferences here.
 In terms of boat length, in general, the longer and more narrow kayaks will go faster, but the trade-off is that it is less stable.

 Shorter and wider fishing kayaks will be slower but also be a lot more stable.
-Many sit on top fishing kayaks are wider because they are designed for recreational purposes and need stability.
+Many sit-on-top fishing kayaks are wider because they are designed for recreational purposes and need stability.

 You should also consider the material type when picking the best fishing kayak.
-The most common type of material is a hardshell polyurethane plastic that can come in one of the multiple layers.
+The most common type of material is a hardshell polyurethane plastic that can come in one of multiple layers.

 If you want something more lightweight and more expensive, you should go for fiberglass, even Kevlar carbon which is the ultimate fishing kayak material.
-There are also inflatable fishing kayaks, made of rubber fabric.
+There are also inflatable fishing kayaks, made of a rubber fabric.